 010 | EQ vs IQ: Which One Scales a Business Faster?

-In the high-stakes world of scaling a business, intelligence alone won’t save you.
+Intelligence alone won’t save you.
 Founders often assume their book smarts (IQ) will translate to effective leadership—but the harsh truth is, emotional intelligence (EQ) and real-world wisdom often outperform pure intellect when it comes to navigating people, pivots, and pressure.
 Understanding how these three forces interact is key to unlocking sustainable growth.

 When IQ Isn’t Enough